VP debate to feature plexiglass barriers to increase safety

 The decision follows a furor over last Tuesday’s debate between President Trump and former vice president Joe Biden, at which several people in Trump’s entourage did not wear masks.
-The president tested positive for the coronavirus later in the week and was hospitalized for three days.
+The president tested positive for the novel coronavirus later in the week and was hospitalized for three days.

 At least 11 people involved in the setup and staging of last week’s presidential debate have tested positive for the virus.
-Several senior members of Trump’s administration have also announced positive tests, including multiple people involved in the debate preparations.
+Several senior members of Trump’s administration have also announced positive tests, including people involved in the debate preparations.

 The news came hours after the Centers for Disease Control and Prevention updated its website to say that the coronavirus can sometimes be spread by tiny droplets that linger in the air for hours and infect people who are farther than six feet apart, solidifying a long-held consensus among public health experts that even indoor distancing measures are not infallible.

-As the dangers of large indoor gatherings have become increasingly apparent, a growing number of public health experts and some political operatives are asking why the debates must be held in-person, at a time when Americans are getting accustomed to virtual versions of everything from concerts to plays to high school graduations.
+As the dangers of large indoor gatherings have become increasingly apparent, a growing number of public health experts and some political operatives are asking why the debates must be held in person, at a time when Americans are getting accustomed to virtual versions of everything from concerts to plays to high school graduations.

-Pence should be in a 14-day quarantine, some experts said, since he has interacted with Trump and attended a recent Supreme Court nomination ceremony in the Rose Garden, seated with a number of people who have since tested positive.
+Pence should be in a 14-day quarantine, some experts said, because he has interacted with Trump and attended a recent Supreme Court nomination ceremony in the Rose Garden, seated with a number of people who have since tested positive.

 “The vice-presidential debate is one that if you’re following CDC guidelines, that debate should be virtual,” said Rochelle Walensky, chief of infectious diseases at Massachusetts General Hospital and a professor at Harvard Medical School.